jbouffard/geopyspark/docs/guides/partition-strategy.rst

 SpaceTimePartitionStrategy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-:class:`~geopyspark.geotrellis.SpaceTimePartitionStrategy`
-will try and partition the ``Tile``\s of a layer so that those which
+``SpaceTimePartitionStrategy`` will try and partition the ``Tile``\s of a layer
-are near each other spatially and temporally will be in the same partition.
+so that those which are near each other spatially and temporally will be in the
+same partition.
 This will only work on ``SPACETIME`` layers.

 .. code:: python3